inseven/symbolic/README.md

 ## Licensing

-Symbolic is licensed under the BSD 3-Clause license modified by the Commons Clause (see [LICENSE](LICENSE)).
-It contains third-party code under other licenses, details of which can be found in the relevant directories and source file headers.
+Symbolic is licensed under the [BSD 3-Clause license](https://opensource.org/licenses/BSD-3-Clause) **modified by** the [Commons Clause](https://commonsclause.com) (see [LICENSE](LICENSE)).
+It also contains third-party code under other licenses, details of which can be found in the relevant directories and source file headers.

-The intent behind using the Commons Clause is to protect Symbolic as a revenue source while also encouraging code sharing and reuse.
-If this prevents you from making use of the source in a way that aligns with this intent, please reach out and we can explore alternative approaches.
-If there are specific pieces of functionality you would like to reuse, please let me know; I am open to moving these into more permissively licensed libraries.
+The Commons Clause is applied to protect Symbolic as a revenue source while still encouraging code sharing and reuse.
+If it prevents you from making use of the source in a way that aligns with this intent, please reach out and we can explore alternative approaches.
+If there are specific pieces of functionality you would like to use, please let me know; I am open to moving these into more permissively licensed libraries.